cryptodotis/irssi-otr/README.md

 ---------

 1. `/load otr` in the Irssi main window.
-2. Open a chat window with your buggy.
+2. Open a chat window with your buddy.
 3. `/otr init`, initiate OTR session.

 If no key is found for your user and server, the key generation will be